Individual Membership Application

 Any natural or legal person belonging to one of the following groups may become a member of the Association:

-Natural persons/Anybody and companies with an interest in the associate content.
+- Natural persons and companies with an interest in the Association’s subject matter.

 3.2.1.
 Individual Members